Shicheng-Guo/PRS_Height_Admixed_Populations/README.md

 -strat_prs: analysis of predictive power of PRS as a function of recombination rates of SNPs.

+-unweighted_prs: analysis using an unweighted version of the PRS calculation, where effect sizes are ignored and replaced by +1 or -1 (for positive and negative effects, respectively)

+-runSmartPCA-master:PCA analysis of UKB_afr and GWAS for height in UKB_afr_imputed (subdirectory)

-*outfiles: where Rds files and such are stored, not to be pushed to repo.
+*output: where Rds files and such are stored, not to be pushed to repo.

-*figs: where figures are stores, not to be pushed to repo.
+*figs: where figures are stored, not to be pushed to repo.

 *input files: where modified input files are stored, not to be pushed to repo.